Hodgkin lymphoma

 - Hodgkin lymphoma is a type of cancer that affects your lymphatic system.

-- Hodgkin lymphoma is also called Hodgkin disease, and the average age at diagnosis is 45 years.
+- Hodgkin lymphoma is also called Hodgkin disease.

 - A biopsy (tissue sample) is needed to diagnose Hodgkin lymphoma.